Pupil Premium 2023/24

 Free School Meal Holiday Vouchers

 As you may be aware Bath and North East Somerset Council provided funding to support benefit-related free school meals during school holidays throughout the lockdown period, by issuing vouchers to parents.
-The Local Authority is looking to provide similar support during the holiday weeks through the winter period 2021-22.
+The Local Authority is looking to provide similar support during the holiday weeks moving forward.

 If your child is in year 6 in a B&NES primary school and they are currently receiving benefit related free school meals, there is no need to reapply as eligibility for a free school meal will automatically transfer to their new B&NES secondary school.
 The only time they should reapply is if the child previously attended a school from another county – they would then need to apply through the B&NES Free School Meals website as mentioned above.